Degenerative Spine Disorders

 Lumbar Neuralgia (Sciatica)

-Cervical or Brachial Neuralgia (Parsonage-Turner syndrome)
+Cervical or Brachial Neuralgia (Parsonage-Turner Syndrome)

 Instabilities of Degenerative Spine Disorders

-Any injury or disease affecting these elements can progress to the instability of the spine, which may eventually lead to compression of either the spinal nerve roots or spinal cord at the affected level.
-Therefore, spinal instability is associated with a spinal injury (muscular) and degenerative changes (age-related changes).
+They serve as the primary support elements in the spine.
+Any injury or disease that affects these elements can cause spinal instability, which can eventually lead to compression of the spinal cord or spinal nerve roots at the affected level.
+Therefore, spinal instability is often associated with spinal degeneration changes (age-related changes) and injuries (muscular).
 These progressive changes can be triggered by:

 • Abnormal posture